 What was not released on day one

 ChatGPT did not launch with a paid plan.
 ChatGPT Plus arrived on February 1, 2023, at $20 per month.[5][6]
-The paid tier helped OpenAI offer priority access and faster responses while still keeping free access available.
+The paid tier helped OpenAI offer priority access and faster responses while keeping free access available.

 ChatGPT did not launch with plugins, browsing, or search.
 Plugins and browsing experiments were announced on March 23, 2023, and ChatGPT search launched on October 31, 2024.[9][10][23][24]
 The original product answered from model training and conversation context, not from live search results.

 ChatGPT did not launch with autonomous browser action.
 Operator was introduced as a research preview on January 23, 2025.[29][30]
-That marked a different product direction: not just answering questions, but using a browser to perform tasks under user control.
+That marked a different direction: not just answering questions, but using a browser to perform tasks under user control.

 The same caution applies to corporate history.
 OpenAI, Microsoft, and ChatGPT are connected, but not interchangeable.
 For the company context, read OpenAI and Microsoft and OpenAI’s CTO and leadership team.